working[adjective]Synonyms:- employed, active, in work

 The car was old, but the engine was still in good working order.

-the amount of exercise needed to keep your body in working order
+the amount of exercise needed to keep your body in working order8. working relationship the way that people work together

 working relationship with/between

-9. a working knowledge of something enough knowledge of a system, subject, language etc to be able to use it or to do a particular job:
+We have a close working relationship with other voluntary groups.9. a working knowledge of something enough knowledge of a system, subject, language etc to be able to use it or to do a particular job:

-10. working clothes (also work clothes) clothes which you wear for work or are designed for people to work in
+also work clothes) clothes which you wear for work or are designed for people to work in

 11. working model a model that has parts that move